MattiaSalnitri/DaaSinFogComputing/README.md

 - results.xlsx:  contains all raw and aggregated results presented in teh paper.

-The next part of this file details how to execute the experiments.
-Few variables are used:
+The next part of this file details how to executereproduce the experiments.
+The following variables are used:
 - `<username>` Username of a power user (admin) of the virtual machine
+- `<password>` Password of a power user (admin) of the virtual machine
 - `<IP_VM1>` ip address of Virtual machine 1
 - `<IP_VM2>` ip address of Virtual machine 2
 - `<scriptHome>` path to the folder where the [scripts](https://github.com/MattiaSalnitri/DaaSinFogComputing/tree/main/Test%20source/Code/Test%20scripts) are stored.
 If the virtual machine provided in this repository are used, then the value of this variable is `/home/salnitri`.